hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_digital_painting_of_a_spaceship_approaching_an_ali_3bdbef82-2e14-4555-8cc9-71adbdb25974-0_0.content.md

 ## Contact Us

 Have questions or feedback about our website or our digital painting?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on [Twitter](#) for updates and inspiration.
+Contact us at me@pavolhejny.com or follow us on [Twitter](#) for updates and inspiration.

 -->